An Introduction To Portable Appliance Testing

 Regular PAT (portable appliance testing) and routine user inspections, will provide reasonably practicable steps to keep appliances in good working order.
 This will help prevent any injury or harm to personnel on your property.
-The frequency of testing for each item will heavily vary.
-If you are unsure how often you need testing to ensure safety of your portable appliances we are happy to advise – so you do not over test.
-Contact us, even if you are not an EIS customer, we’ll explain what is legally required of you and how your business or property can ensure electrical safety.
+The frequency of testing for each item will vary.
+If you are unsure how often you need testing of your portable appliances we are happy to advise, so you do not over test you appliances.
+Call or send us a message even if you are not an EIS customer, we’ll explain what is legally required of you and how your business or property can ensure electrical safety.

 How do we PAT test?

 All of our engineers have been trained to carry out their tests in an active working environment.
 This means they will cause minimal disruption to your staff throughout their working day, whilst still ensuring all appliances are tested efficiently.
 Our inspection and tests meet the guidance requirements provided in the IET Code of Practise for in-service inspection and testing of electrical equipment.
 Items tested will be assigned a unique ID and provided within a report.

 After testing is complete, a certificate and asset register will be provided.

 Send Us A Messge